Belgian Super Cup

 The Belgian Super Cup (Belgische Supercup /nl/; Supercoupe de Belgique /fr/; Belgischer Fußball-Super Cup), Pro League Supercup, is a Belgian club competition played as a single match between the Belgian Pro League champions (also received the Super Cup host) and the Belgian Cup winners.
 If both teams are the same, the Belgian Cup runners-up participates as the second club.
+Since the 2025 edition, the match is called the Volkswagen Supercup for sponsorship reasons.

 The most successful Super Cup club is Club Brugge with 18 titles, followed by Anderlecht (13), Standard Liège (4), Genk (2), Beveren (2) and Lierse (2).
 It was created in 1979 and held every year since, with the only exception 1989 and 2020.

 The current holders are Club Brugge, who defeated Union SG in the 2025 Belgian Super Cup.

 Results

 The winner of the Belgian Super Cup receives this trophy from the Pro League.

 The winning team is shown in green background and italic is used for cup runners-up taking part when the league champion also won the cup the prior season.
 The score of the penalty shoot-out is mentioned between brackets.